savazeb/savazeb/README.md

 Hi 👋 My name is Sava Zeb
 =========================

-app and embedded software developer
+an fullstack and embedded software developer
 -----------------------------------

 *   🌍  I'm based in japan